emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-architecture.md

 # Architectural Goals and Principles
 ## Goals
 - The application will be scalable, stable, testable, and flexible.
-- The application will be integrated into the JOFN camps and curriculum, and potentially expanded to regional education and outreach programs.
+- The application will be integrated into the JOFN[^1] camps and curriculum, and potentially expanded to regional education and outreach programs.
 - The application will continue working and be updated after the capstone project is over.
 - The application will grow in complexity with newer modules added over time.